List of The Office (American TV series) characters: Martin Nash

 Martin Nash (Wayne Wilderson) was the Supplier Relations representative at the Stamford branch, and one of the six employees transferred to Scranton in "The Merger".
 According to a deleted scene from "The Merger", Martin is 37 years old.
-Before working at Dunder Mifflin, he served time in prison after getting busted for insider trading (which Kevin says is strangely similar to what he does).
+Before working at Dunder Mifflin, he served time in prison for insider trading.
 However, since he was put in a minimum-security facility, Martin claims his time in prison was just really boring.
 When he was released, he was hired by Josh through a federal reformed convict employment program, which allows Dunder Mifflin to receive rebate checks.
 Michael made a bad first impression on Martin, when he told the African-American employee, "I will show you where all the slaves work".
 He attempted to befriend Stanley, but failed.
 In "The Convict", when Martin's past is revealed to the office, Michael overly stresses his trust in Martin to everyone, worried that people would see him as a racist for looking at him as an ex-convict.
 However, since Martin's tales from prison were generally positive, everyone actually envies his experience compared to their jobs, frustrating Michael.
 Martin is the second employee from the Stamford branch to leave because of Michael's management style, particularly after Michael makes his prison sentence the focal point of one of his seminars.

 Hannah Smoterich-Barr

 Hannah Smoterich-Barr (Ursula Burton) was an Accountant at the Stamford branch, and was one of the six employees transferred to Scranton.
-In "The Merger", Hannah had unpleasant encounters with Ryan (who found it impossible to concentrate while she was using a breast milk pump) and Creed (who photographed her left breast and made it his computer's desktop wallpaper; Michael at first thinks it's a squid eye, and when he asks how Creed was able to photograph her breast, he replies, "Right place at the right time.")
-In "The Convict", she dresses her infant son in pink, claiming it's his "favorite color", and is offended when anyone assumes the child is female.
+In "The Merger", Hannah had unpleasant encounters with Ryan (who found it impossible to concentrate while she was using a breast pump) and Creed (who photographed her left breast and made it his computer's desktop wallpaper).
+In "The Convict", she dresses her infant son in pink, claiming it is his "favorite color", and is offended when anyone assumes the child is female.
 In "A Benihana Christmas", Hannah is one of the only employees to attend Angela's Christmas party.
-Hannah quits her job while Michael is on vacation at Sandals in Jamaica, after complaining of the hostile environment and claiming harassment, making her the third transferred employee from the Stamford branch to quit at Scranton.
-The character is very similar to Anne from the British series; both are women who have traditionally been presented as likeable and friendly on TV shows (Hannah being a new mom, Anne being pregnant), but Hannah and Anne come across as snippy and unlikeable.
-They also only appeared in a few episodes each, with Anne being told off for her nasty attitude, and Hannah quitting under hostile circumstances.
+Hannah quits her job while Michael is on vacation at Sandals in Jamaica, after complaining that she was not being accommodated as a working mother in accordance with Dunder Mifflin policy, making her the third transferred employee from the Stamford branch to quit at Scranton.